Everyone is wondering which is better between Aimlab vs Kovaak’s.

 Conclusion

-Finally, both aim trainers have endless features and user customisation.
+Finally, both aim trainers have endless features and user customization.
 They also have sufficient exercises that consider all aspects of your aim.

-I am a big fan of Aimlab and it’s AI driven statistics to push the user into doing exercises that can strengthen their weaknesses.
-I also really enjoy the vast range of exercises that the community has brought to Kovaak’s.
-In my opinion if you want to use an aim trainer I would start with Aimlab.
+I am a big fan of Aimlab and it’s AI-driven statistics to push the user into doing exercises that can strengthen their weaknesses.
+I also really enjoy the vast range of exercises that the community has brought to Kovaak.
+In my opinion, if you want to use an aim trainer I would start with Aimlab.

 If you are looking for some peripherals that can maximize your aim then check out my gear list here.